Purchasing a Handgun

 Currently the Lobby is OPEN

 From time to time the Sheriff’s Office lobby may be closed due to unforeseen circumstances.
-In order to help residents who need purchase permits, gun transfers or have other registration questions you may email Scienna Rose srose@tuscolacounty.org to set up an appointment, if the lobby remains closed.
+In order to help residents who need purchase permits, gun transfers or have other registration questions you may email Scienna Nieschulz snieschulz@tuscolacounty.org to set up an appointment, if the lobby remains closed.
 Please fill in the subject line with “Gun Transfer” or “Gun Registration” and then describe what you need done in the email.

 With a Valid CPL

-Pistol Sales Record- RI60 should be used.
-This is a 3 part form- Seller, Purchaser and MSP/Registry copies.
+Pistol Sales Record- RI060 should be used.
+This is a 3 part form- Seller, Purchaser and “Police Department/Sheriff’s Office” copies.
 Fill in the blanks, make sure the purchaser and seller sign the form.
 A copy of this form is available through the Michigan State Police website, at the Sheriff’s Office or at gun shops.
-The MSP/registry copy must be returned to the Sheriff’s Office within 10 days of purchase.
-You may either drop it off in the lobby or mail it to Tuscola County Sheriff’s Office, 420 Court St. Caro, MI 48723 Attn: Scienna Rose.
+The “Police Department/Sheriff’s Office” copy must be returned to the Sheriff’s Office within 10 days of purchase.
+The seller is responsible for turning in the sales record.
+You may either drop it off in the lobby or mail it to Tuscola County Sheriff’s Office, 420 Court St. Caro, MI 48723 Attn: Scienna Nieschulz.

 Without a Valid CPL